 Not Exported: Exports all transactions which have not been previously exported.
 This is generally the preferred option.

-Click “Choose File” and select a destination for the export file
+Click “Choose File” and select a destination for the export file.

-Click “OK” to being the export
+Click “OK” to being the export.

 A pop-up appears with status information concerning the export.
 The pop-up closes when then the export completes.